 Ironically, it's well worth leaving the high-value city center real estate to try.

 - The area of Khayelitsha 4Roomed is located in is safer than Woodstock or Observatory, so don't worry about going there independently.

 - 4Roomed is only open on Fridays, Saturdays, and Sundays and you must reserve at least a day in advance.

 - As of this writing, 4Roomed doesn't have a liquor license, so bring your own booze.
 The corkage fee is R35.

-3. For a Kirstenbosch Summer Concert Picnic
+7. A Kirstenbosch Summer Concert Picnic